 I earned my Ph.D. in Ecology in May 2017 from the Odum School of Ecology at the University of Georgia.
 I am currently a postdoctoral associate with the Carey Lab at Virginia Tech, where I'm working on a number of projects related to nutrient cycling in lakes and reservoirs, as well as co-developing Macrosystems EDDIE teaching modules to bring "big data" concepts into undergraduate ecology classes.

-In addition to research, I enjoy teaching and curriculum development, participating in community outreach activities, and writing about science.
+In addition to research and teaching, I enjoy participating in community outreach activities, writing about science, and playing outdoors.

 Check out my News page for all